|BLK Cancer Centre|

 A further essential component of the Spanish Model is the Quality Assurance Programme, as a tool to define and monitor the potential of deceased Organ Donation.
 A positive attitude of the entire hospital towards donation is essential for the adequate functioning of the process.

-Sandeep Kumar from Bihar got treated at BLK Hospital for Kidney Transplant by Dr. Aditya Pradhan and his team from BLK Centre for Renal Sciences & Kidney TransplantRead more View all Testimonials...
+Mr. Kishan Lal from Delhi got treated at BLK Hospital by Dr. Sunil Prakash and Dr. H. S. Bhatyal from BLK Centre for Renal Sciences & Kidney TransplantRead more View all Testimonials...

 Technology facilitates correct diagnosis of various ailments for best and shortest road to recovery.
 Get a closer glimpse of our cutting-edge-technology in the gallery below.

 We have world class specialists from around the globe.
 Get a closer glimpse of our specialists below and view their detailed profile.

 Dr. (Lt.
 Col.) Aditya Pradhan